thebaronalex/gatsby-starter-netlify-cms/src/pages/index.md

 description: >-
   In today's marketplace, it doesn't pay to play it safe.
 Baron Solutions challenges decisions makers to innovate by keeping up to date with the latest trends in technology and business.
-Curiosity is one of our core tenants
+Curiosity is one of our core values and the minute we think we know anything for certain we believe we stop growing.
 intro:
   blurbs:
     - image: /img/coffee.png